 Near Vertical Startup During International Relocation

-A confections manufacturer needed to relocate internationally, move its lines to an existing facility without interrupting operations, and consolidate and optimize the relocated lines to lower costs.
+When a confections manufacturer needed to relocate internationally, it had to move its lines to an existing facility without interrupting operations while also consolidating and optimizing the relocated lines to reduce costs.

-The engineering manager knew he needed to bring on an experienced partner to gain operational efficiency and better meet market demand.
-Since news of the plant closure was confidential, bidding the project out was not an option.
+The engineering manager for this company knew he needed to bring on an experienced partner to perform this work and also help the organization gain operational efficiency and better meet market demand.
+However, this was complicated since news of the plant closure was confidential, making bidding out the project not an option.

-To ensure a smooth relocation process, a conceptual plan detailed the groundwork for the international move.
-Engineering work, assessments on equipment, and consolidating assets from multiple packaging lines was completed to incorporate the former lines into the existing facility.
-Vendor management helped to resolve ingredient delivery issues, facilitate a near vertical startup, improve efficiencies in the new line, and reduce startup time by approximately 25% resulting in a successful relocation process.
+To ensure a smooth relocation process, Polytron developed a conceptual plan that detailed the groundwork for the international move.
+We also performed engineering work, assessments on the existing equipment, and consolidated assets from multiple packaging lines to incorporate lines into the existing U.S. facility.
+By performing vendor management, we also helped resolve ingredient delivery issues, facilitate a near vertical startup, improve efficiencies in the new line, and reduce startup time by approximately 25 percent, resulting in a successful relocation process.

 Challenge